 The change management module has deep integration with other ITIL processes like problem management, incident management, knowledge management, and asset management.
 This allows for complete change-life-cycle management, where a change agent can commence a change request, track impact on associated IT assets, provision supervision from a CAB, and plan for contingencies.

-You can try Motadata ServiceOps Service Desk change management for 30 days free of cost using the following link.
+You can try Motadata ServiceOps Service Desk change management for 30 days free of cost.